Graduate Programs (M.A. in Politics and Policy and M.P.P.)

 Facilities and Resources

 The Department of Political Science is located in 307 Maginnes Hall on the main campus.
 A computer room is located in Maginnes Hall where students can access the university’s main computer, library services, and a variety of online resources.
-The university’s libraries contain one of the most technologically advanced information systems in the United States.
+The Lehigh University library collection comprises over 800,000 volumes and more than 100,000 electronic books.
+In addition, the library subscribes to more than 25,000 periodicals, the majority of which are in electronic format.

 In a typical year, the Department of Political Science has 15-20 graduate students.